-10. How do you calculate and bill for premium on loan modifications where the UPB is increased such that it exceeds the original loan amount?
+10. How do you calculate and bill for premium on loan modifications and payment deferrals where the UPB is increased such that it exceeds the original loan amount?

-For those loans where the increased UPB exceeds the original insured loan amount, additional premium will be charged on the incremental amount added to the UPB by virtue of the modification.
+For those loans where the increased UPB exceeds the original insured loan amount, additional premium will be charged on the incremental amount added to the UPB by virtue of the modification or payment deferral.
 Client Services is available at clientservices@essent.us or 1.877.569.6547 to assist with questions regarding premium calculations.